CPCLab/lister/README.md

 1. Comments serialization, as well as representing and structuring comments in the output file.

-2. **The necessity of supporting substeps parsing and serialization.**

-3. Support for markdown:

-   1. This will require redesign on how the text should be annotated, as the bracketing method will break  or at least  requires a lot of metacharacters.
-   2. On the plus side, MD is supported by eLabFTW, also the changes can be tracked on version control system.

-4. Maintaining information in the form of images, tables, figures etc.
+2. Maintaining information in the form of images, tables, figures etc.

-5. Integration with eLabFTW.
+3. Integration with eLabFTW.

-6. Whether integration with SWATE and ARC is feasible.
+4. Whether integration with SWATE and ARC is feasible.

-7. Creating ontology terms from collected SOPs, and linking the keys with the ontologies.
+5. Creating ontology terms from collected SOPs, and linking the keys with the ontologies.

-8. How step number should be counted, e.g., should it be restarted from 1 after a new section.
+6. How step number should be counted, e.g., should it be restarted from 1 after a new section.

-9. **How can we accommodate the paragraph with similar key having several values? (mainly for me).**
+7. **How can we accommodate the paragraph with similar key having several values?.** -- currently allowed with warnings shown in the logs.

-10. How to map enumerated values of one key into corresponding values of a related key?

-# Further plans

-1. Implement TODOs in this readme, and bug fixes.
-2. Gather feedback from LISTER users.
-3. Consult CAi and Biochemistry1 for LISTER's implementability on other labs.
-4. Align the used keys with terms from an ontology, or if the term does not exist, create a new term by extending an ontology or creating a term within a new ontology.